Skip to main content

 7. In the Format Data Series dialog, adjust the Gap Width axle to meet your need and click Close to close the dialog.
 See screenshot:

-Attention: If you are using Microsoft Excel 2013, a Format Data Series pane will come out at right side after clicking the Format > Format Selection.
+Attention: If you are using Microsoft Excel 2013 or later versions, a Format Data Series pane will appear on the right side after clicking Format > Format Selection.
 You can adjust the gap width in this pane.
 See screenshot:

 Then you can see the waterfall chart has been made as below:

-If you want to quickly and easily to create a waterfall chart without formulas, you can try Kutools for Excel’s Horizontal Waterfall Chart feature, which create a horizontal waterfall chart only needs several clicks.
+If you want to quickly and easily to create a waterfall chart without formulas, you can try Kutools for Excel’s Horizontal Waterfall Chart feature, which creates a horizontal waterfall chart in just a few clicks.

 In Kutools for Excel’s Charts group, it provides dozens of smart and beautiful chart templates for you, all of them only need clicks to create in seconds.